kbrown35/CS1320-Final-Project-IntusCare/README.md

 To run the front end server, open a new terminal and run the comand "npm start."
 If running for the first time, install node_modules by first running "npm install."

 Then open your browser and type into the URL "localhost:3000".
+Make sure the database server app is running on port 3001 at the same time (should be running if the last line in setupDB.sh "node database/nodePostgres/postgresAPI.js" is running).

 ## IntusCare Patient Acuity Tool Summary